jianlang8611/jianlang8611.github.io/_pages/about.md

 **KDD 2026** \| **CCF A** \| [**Github**](https://github.com/Jian-Lang/RADAR)

 - RADAR, the first work to achieves the **test-time adaptation** of the Fake News Video Detection,
-- Enabling fast adaptation to evolving news videos with **shifting topic distributions** in the dynamic world.
+- Enabling fast adaptation to evolving news videos with **shifting topic-level distributions** in the dynamic world.
 </div>
 </div>